About the Practice

 What sets me apart?

 Professionally speaking, my personhood and my practice are rooted in an inclusive, trauma-informed and culturally responsive approach to human connection.
-I am committed to professional development and trainings that support anti-racist and inclusive practices and research approaches that honor the cultural complexity of my clients.
+I am committed to professional development and training that supports anti-racist, anti-colonial/imperialist and inclusive practices and research approaches that honor the cultural complexity of my clients.
 I’m not interested in “fast results” but rather, slowing you down, supporting your nervous system and reconnection to your body, cultivating relational safety and creating a space that allows you to unlearn toxic narratives, thus laying the foundation for lasting change.
+In short, I’m here for the work of liberation on all levels - the individual, relational and as a collective.

-Personally, my journey in defining my identity for myself as both a mixed race and Black woman, allows me to bring a level of empathy, understanding and rapport to the therapeutic relationship.
-I am committed to my own therapy work and believe in a “human first, therapist second” approach, so if you like your therapy with a bit of wit and the occasional curse word, you’ve come to the right place.
+Personally, my journey in defining my identity for myself as both a mixed race and Black woman, allows me to bring a level of empathy, understanding and rapport to the mentoring relationship.
+I am committed to my own own journey of decolonizing my life and untangling from capitalist narratives and believe in a down to earth and human-centered approach, so if you like your therapy with a bit of wit and the occasional curse word, you’ve come to the right place.

-I won’t be the cheapest therapy option you come across.
-Yet my fee allows me to bring the fullness of my resources as both a provider and a human to our work.
-I keep an intentionally small caseload and hold firm boundaries around the number of clients I see in a day because I believe in the power of actively practicing and modeling the holistic self-keeping I recommend to my clients everyday.
-As result, you’ll find yourself sharing space with an embodied and engaged therapist who shows up fully to each session and has the bandwidth outside of session for additional research and treatment planning.
+I likely won’t be the least expensive option you come across.
+Yet my fee allows me to bring the fullness of my resources as both a mentor and a human to our work.
+I keep an intentionally small caseload and hold firm boundaries around the number of clients I see in a week because I believe in the power of actively practicing and modeling the holistic self-keeping I recommend to my clients everyday.
+As result, you’ll find yourself sharing space with an embodied and engaged therapist who shows up fully to each session and has the bandwidth outside of session for additional research and resource cultivation.
+I love helping clients build their care team - because therapy is only part of your support system.

 About the Counselor

 Hello again!
 For starters, I was born and raised on the land of Jumano Nation, Tonkawa Tribe, Sana Tribe and Coahuiltecan Nation (now known as Austin, Texas) so my roots in this community run deep.
-While most of my life has been in Texas, it was during my four years living in Seattle that I discovered and cultivated my passion for working within marginalized communities through a career in social work and youth development.
-I have experience offering a variety of services including facilitation of in-school and after-school groups, leading workshops for both youth and adults, and creating group curriculum focused on cultural communication, social skills, and more.
+Having lived most of my life in Texas, I hold both a deep appreciation for its gifts and strong commitment to resisting the oppressive structures that directly impact the wellbeing of Texans at large.
 In 2015, I graduated with honors from St. Edward's University with a dual degree in Individual and Marriage & Family Counseling.

 In my free time I can be found cooking up a feast in my kitchen with my family, gardening, and spinning records at home with a good book in hand.
 Can you tell I’m an introvert yet?